About the Award

 After the war Greanoff continued his active participation in the new Coast Guard Auxiliary and soon became Flotilla Commander in 1950.
 He quickly rose through the ranks of the Auxiliary, first holding the position of Division Captain in 1953, Ninth District Commodore in 1956-57, and achieving the Auxiliary's highest position of National Commodore in 1958-59.
 As National Commodore, Greanoff traveled the country to support the new missions of the Coast Guard Auxiliary and even testified before Congress on the importance of boating safety regulation.
 He was instrumental in shaping the Auxiliary into the effective organization it is today.
 Greanoff's spirit of leadership epitomizes the criteria established for the Auxiliary Inspirational Leadership Award, through his 63 years of sustained service and dedication to the members of the Coast Guard Auxiliary, the Coast Guard, and the nation.
 In his memory, the Commandant established the COMO Charles S. Greanoff Inspirational Leadership Award.

-The Charles S. Greanoff Inspirational Leadership Award recognizes the most exemplary performance by a Flotilla Commander (FC only) during the previous calendar year.
+This award recognizes the Flotilla Commander who best exemplifies the Coast Guard's Core Values of Honor, Respect and Devotion to Duty during the previous calendar year.
 Only those Flotilla Commanders who demonstrated sustained, exceptional standards of proficiency and conduct, and whose appearance and bearing were consistently impeccable, shall be considered for nomination.

 - Fosters a culture of diversity through inclusion and commitment.

 - Mentors both junior and senior personnel toward their highest potential.

 - Leads and motivates by example to ensure mission execution excellence.

 The deadline for submissions is Wednesday, February 14, 2024..